 Detect New Threats: As existing ransomware is constantly morphing and new ransomware is being released, it is essential to implement sandboxing and other advanced detection techniques to pinpoint new variants across those same vectors.
 Similarly, real-time behavioral detection at the endpoint is just as critical as detecting malware on its way to the endpoint.

-Protect Endpoints: And while new advanced endpoint technologies like EDR (endpoint detection and response) can identify malicious ransomware—based on behavior in addition to threat intelligence, organizations need to implement critical technologies like Secure Web Gateways, SASE, and ZTNA for secure application access to extend protections to their remote and mobile workers.
+Protect Endpoints: And while new advanced endpoint technologies like EDR (endpoint detection and response) can identify malicious ransomware—based on behavior in addition to threat intelligence, organizations need to implement critical technologies like Secure Web Gateways, SASE, and ZTNA for secure application access to extend protections from malware to their remote and mobile workers.

 Prepare for the Unexpected: Dynamic network segmentation helps protect against ransomware’s worm-like behavior.
 With an effective segmentation strategy in place, a breach can be restricted to a small portion of the network.
 Likewise, data backup with offline storage and recovery is critically important.

 Encryption is Critical: Although it can be time-consuming, encrypting all data at rest prevents criminals from threatening to expose data online or resell stolen information on the dark web if a ransom is not paid.